olsson82/rivwebdoc/docs/loggen.md

 !!!
 Info

-    **It's on the todo list to have them auto remove when the purge date is.**
+    **If the log has a purge date set to auto remove, the log generator data will also be removed on that day.**

 In the status section, you can see if the log is ready for log generation, is generating or done.